hollymcsaint/printf/README.md

-i CREATING OUR OWN PRINTF FUNCTION
+CREATING OUR OWN PRINTF FUNCTION

-## collaborators
+## Collaborators

-# Olayiwola Okanlawon
+Olayiwola Okanlawon

-# Oyebode Adetunji
+Oyebode Adetunji

-# The printf project is a collaboration between Ogunronbi John and Iheka Olivia, actual students of Software Engineering at Alx School, were a function named printf imitates the actual "printf" command located in the stdio.h library.
+The printf project is a collaboration between Olayiwola Okanlawon and Oyebode Adetunji, actual students of Software Engineering at Alx School, were a function named printf imitates the actual "printf" command located in the stdio.h library.
 It contains some of the basic features and functions found in the manual 3 of "printf".